 • And was committed to execute a scheme to illegally obtain property or defraud another person;

-• Caused costs for the response, injury, loss or damage above $500; or
+• Caused costs for the response, injury, loss, or damage above $500; or

-• Lead to an interruption or disruption of public service, such as government operation, public communication, or transportation of gas, water or electricity.
+• Lead to an interruption or disruption of public service, such as government operation, public communication, or transportation of gas, water, or electricity.

 In that case, the person can be punished further with a fine of up to $100,000.
-The court also will order the person to pay restitution.
+The court will also order the person to pay restitution.

 Prepare Your Criminal Defense Today – Contact a Skilled Las Vegas Criminal Defense Attorney

-If you were charged with an illegal act using email or transmission of other data, you can face jail time, heavy fines and restitution.
+If you were charged with an illegal act using email or transmission of other data, you can face jail time, heavy fines, and restitution.
 Having a misdemeanor on your criminal record can make getting a job difficult.
 So, contact our law firm today to schedule a free, confidential case review.